Kolektivo/Kolektivo-Mobile-App/WALLET.md

 On Android, the wallet app uses the SMS Retriever API to automatically input codes during phone number verification.
 When creating a new app build type this needs to be properly configured.

-The service that route SMS messages to the app needs to be configured to [append this app signature to the message][sms retriever].
+The service that routes SMS messages to the app needs to be configured to [append this app signature to the message][sms retriever].
 The hash depends on both the bundle id and the signing certificate.
 Since we use Google Play signing, we need to download the certificate.

 1. Go to the play console for the relevant app, Release management > App signing, and download the App signing certificate.
 2. Use this script to generate the hash code: https://github.com/michalbrz/sms-retriever-hash-generator